 DermoNeuroModulating (DNM) trained, 2013

-I recently moved back to Fort Worth after living in NYC for the past 10 years.
-NYC was instrumental in my professional development as a clinician and critical thinker.
-My journey over the past two decades has included an extensive study in anatomy, biomechanics, and the neurophysiology of pain.
+I recently moved back to Fort Worth after living in NYC for the past 10 years where I had a thriving practice.
+NYC was instrumental in my professional development.
+My journey over the past two decades has included extensive studies in anatomy, biomechanics, and the neurophysiology of pain.

 Our bodies are shaped by many factors.
 Our genetics, environment, diet, activity, stressors, injuries, habits, beliefs, and present attitudes all play a role.
-In turn, the expressions of these variables become our postural and movement patterns—our physical identity.
+In turn, the expressions of these become our postural and movement patterns—our physical identity if you will.

 Rolfing is about change.
-In providing a new kinesthetic experience and way of feeling and sensing your body we are able to interrupt habitual patterns of tension and pain.
-Rolfing is also a philosophy not seeking to fix, but to inform and provide feedback; thus, the change you experience is directly dependent on your participation.
-The goal is to investigate the contributing factors of your discomfort—like chronic aches and/or tension—and develop an understanding of their nature.
-Rolfing is an experience of self-awareness put into practice.
+In providing a new kinesthetic experience we are able to interrupt habitual patterns that lead to tension and pain.
+We investigate the contributing factors of your discomfort—like chronic aches and/or tension—and develop an understanding of their nature and make the appropriate changes in your daily habits in order for something more functional to emerge.
+Basically, Rolfing is an experience of self-awareness put into practice.

-To fully experience Rolfing a series of sessions is conducted, usually a dozen sessions consecutive, sometimes more or less.
+To fully experience Rolfing a series of sessions is conducted, usually a dozen sessions, sometimes more or less.
 With an attuned quality of touch, we will apply various degrees of pressure.
-There is no ideal posture or movement so there will be no forcing your body into some ideal or “correct” position.
-Instead, I communicate with your system (you) by listening for what type of input your body (you) needs for the most effective release.
-My goal is to give the necessary input and space for the inherent self-correction and regulation to take place, resulting in lowered tissue tone and greater freedom of movement.
+My goal is to give the necessary input and space for the inherent self-correction and regulation to take place, resulting in less constriction and greater freedom of movement.